-Every Anti-Champion Weapon in Destiny 2 (February 2023)
+Every Anti-Champion Weapon in Destiny 2 (2023)

 - Leviathan’s Breath (Void Bow, Power)

 Those are all of the anti-Champion Exotics currently in Destiny 2.
-However, it’s worth noting that in Lightfall, Guardians will be able to stun Champions without the use of special mods or Exotics.
+However, it’s worth noting that in Lightfall, Guardians can stun Champions without the use of special mods or Exotics.